CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 Using Both

 Many researchers use Notion for project management and general notes, then use specialized tools for research writing.
-CrucibleIQ fits that pattern - use it for the research-specific work where citations matter.
+CrucibleIQ fits that pattern: Notion for projects, CrucibleIQ for the paper that has to be cited.

 Try CrucibleIQ